世論 What Japan Thinks

 This was a free answer, which were then grouped into the ranges above.
 No answer or unclear answers were omitted.
 The most popular figure was 200 km at 20%, and two of the least popular figures were 30 km and 50 km at 7% and 5% respectively.
 The actual figures are for the Nissan Leaf either 228 km (24 kWh version) or 280 km for the 30 kWh version.
 Nissan’s e-NV200 (commercial van) manages 190 km, and Mitsubishi’s iMiEV either 120 km or 172 km.

-Q2A: Have you ever investigated buying a non-petrol powered car?
+Q2: Have you ever investigated buying a non-petrol powered car?

 Yes, diesel Yes, electric Yes, PHV Yes, hydrogen No All 17% 8% 5% 1% 69% Currently investigating electric vehicle 23% 9% 5% 2% 61%